-Considering there are hundreds of microwaves to choose from, I think the best one for individuals suffering from dementia is the Westinghouse WCM660W.
+Considering there are hundreds of microwaves to choose from, I think the best one for individuals suffering from dementia is the Commercial Chef (Westinghouse) WCM660W at Amazon.

 This is a 600-Watt microwave, which is perfectly sufficient to warm or cook any meal.
 It comes in 2 colors, black or white.
 There are 2 rotating knobs, which are easy to turn for seniors.
 Above the knobs, the settings are written in a high contrast color, which makes them easy to read.